DubiousCactus/DreamGazer/README.md

 ![DreamGazer](dreamgazer.png)

 This project was created during AUHack 2018.
-Dream Glazer is an Art experiment: gaze at pictures and admire the uncanny outcome you just created.
+Dream Gazer is an Art experiment: gaze at pictures and admire the uncanny outcome you just created.

 ## Why ?